jelurida-dev/app-ledger-ardor-main/README.md

 # Ledger App for Ardor

-This is the official [Ardor](https://www.jelurida.com/ardor) ledger wallet app for Ledger devices (Nano S+, Nano X and Stax)
+This is the official [Ardor](https://www.jelurida.com/ardor) ledger wallet app for Ledger devices (Nano S+, Nano X, Stax and Flex)

 ## Documentation